dkhunt27/simple-js-validator/README.md

 - Make sure working in dev branch
 - When updates are complete, run "grunt test" to verify all tests are passing.
 Run "grunt hint" to verify all jshint checks are passing.
 - Then run "grunt release".
-When it is complete, git commit and git push --tags
+When it is complete, git commit, git push, and git push --tags
+- Wait for travis build confirmation
 - Make pull request to master
+- Wait for travis build confirmation
 - Pull down master locally
 - Run "npm publish"
 - Go back to dev branch